 2 Apples peeled cored then diced

-1 Cup chopped dried apricots
+1 Cup chopped dried apricots2 T chopped scallions

 1 T minced fresh ginger (freshly peeled)